 - A copy of the Antigneous firmware

 - Arduino IDE

 - ESP32 board definitions

+- LiquidCrystal I2C library

 Flashing the firmware

 1. Download the Antigneous firmware from the GitHub.

-If you are a hobbyist and wish to tinker with the firmware, and you want more recent builds at the expense of a less polished experience, click the "code" button, then download as ZIP.
-THIS FIRMWARE IS NIGHTLY AND HAS NOT BEEN TESTED FOR RELIABILITY.
-People who don't want to experiment with the firmware or need reliability should download the firmware from the releases, this contains the firmware that has been polished and tested.
+If you are a hobbyist and wish to tinker with the firmware, and you want more recent builds, click the "code" button, then download as ZIP.

+People who don't want to experiment with the firmware or need reliability should download the firmware from the releases.
-2. Download the Arduino IDE

-Navigate to the Arduino website in your web browser of choice, and download Arduino IDE.
+2. Download the Arduino IDE Navigate to the Arduino website in your web browser of choice, and download Arduino IDE.
 3. Add the ESP32 board definitions to Arduino IDE

-Navigate to File → Preferences, and paste

-https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json into the box labeled "Additional boards manager URLs"
+Navigate to File → Preferences, and paste https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json into the box labeled "Additional boards manager URLs"

-4. Install the ESP32 board

-Navigate to the board manager, and type in "esp32" Install the board by "Espressif Systems."
-This screenshot, the button says "remove" because I already have it installed.
+4. Install the ESP32 board Navigate to the board manager, and type in "esp32" Install the board by "Espressif Systems."

-5. Open the Antigneous firmware and Install the Liquid Crystal I2C library

-Navigate to the folder in which you downloaded the Antigneous firmware.
+5. Open the Antigneous firmware and Install the Liquid Crystal I2C library Navigate to the folder in which you downloaded the Antigneous firmware.
 Open the firmware file labeled "main.ino" inside the "main" folder.

-Once opened, navigate to Sketch → Include Library → Manage Library

-Type in "liquid crystal i2c frank" and install the library by "Frank de Brabander"
+Once opened, navigate to Sketch \rightarrow Include Library \rightarrow Manage Library Type in "liquid crystal i2c frank" and install the library by "Frank de Brabander"

 6. Select your board

 Navigate to Tools.
 If you don't see "Board: DOIT ESP32 DEVKIT V1," you will need to navigate to Tools → Board → esp32 and click on "DOIT ESP32 DEVKIT V1."

 7. Select your port

 Plug the ESP32 into your computer.

-Navigate to Tools → Port

-Select the port that appears.
-It will most likely start with "COM"

-8. Flash the firmware

-Click the forward arrow icon in the top left to flash the firmware to the device.
+Navigate to Tools → Port Select the port that appears.
+It will most likely start with "COM" 8.
+Flash the firmware Click the forward arrow icon in the top left to flash the firmware to the device.